 • Natural peanut butter: High in protein, fiber and healthy fats, peanut butter paired with a piece of fruit like a banana or an apple makes a filling, energizing snack.
 Look for one with one (maybe two) ingredients: nuts, and possibly some salt.

 • Flavored vinegar: Instead of relying on bottled salad dressings, which can contain high amounts of sugar and are a surprising source of sodium and gluten, keep a vinegar of your choice (like balsamic, red wine or cider) on your shelf to whisk with olive oil and add to any salad.

 • Extra virgin olive oil: Look for expeller-pressed or cold-pressed oils to use on salads and in low-heat cooking.
 These versions have been processed at a low temperature to preserve their nutritious fatty acids.

-• Canola oil: With a neutral flavor and good amount of omega-3 fatty acids, this is smart oil to keep stocked for most of your cooking.
+• Organic canola oil: With a neutral flavor and good amount of omega-3 fatty acids, this is smart oil to keep stocked for most of your cooking.
 Again, look for one that’s expeller- or cold-pressed for the highest concentration of nutrients.
-Canola oil is made from the rapeseed plant, with is often genetically modified.
-If you’re concerned about this, opt for organic.

 More: Choosing the Best Oil

 If you’re shopping for soups and stocks, choose:

 • Low-sodium, organic boxed broth: Cooking with broths can easily skyrocket your sodium intake.
 Use a boxed broth to minimize your exposure to BPA, and make up for the missing salt by adding a splash of acidic (but sodium-free) ingredients like lemon juice or vinegar.